Mad TV: Reunion specialMad TV had a one-hour-long 20th anniversary reunion special, titled MADtv 20th Anniversary Reunion. It was executive produced by Salzman, directed by Bruce Leddy, and produced by Telepictures and Epicenter Ventures. It aired on The CW on January 12, 2016, at 8 p.m. and garnered 1.7 million viewers. Its plot involved 19 returning cast members going to an awards show where things go awry.

+Cast and characters

-In its early years, Mad TV's cast was considered especially diverse by critics.
+Mad TV's cast was considered diverse by critics, especially compared to that of SNL.
+According to casting director Nicole Garcia, the showrunners sought a diverse cast from the beginning of the series.
 Its first season starred Debra Wilson, Nicole Sullivan, Phil LaMarr, Artie Lange, Mary Scheer, Bryan Callen, Orlando Jones, and David Herman.

 Wilson was the first cast member hired for Mad TV.
-She starred in the first eight seasons of the series from 1995 to 2003, making her the longest-running original cast member and its first and only Black female cast member during her time on the show.
-She later stated that her decision to leave the series in 2003 was motivated by her discovery that another white male cast member, who had joined after her, was earning more than her, and that her attempts to negotiate her salary failed.
+She starred in the first eight seasons of the series from 1995 to 2003, making her the longest-running original cast member and the only Black female cast member during her time on the show.
+She later stated that she left the series in 2003 after learning that she received a lower salary than a White male cast member who had joined after she did, and that her salary negotiations had failed.
 Sullivan was added to the cast because, according to her, Bahr and Small wanted someone on the show who "the audience would like to have dinner with".
 She starred on the show from 1995 to 2001 and left to star in the ABC sitcom Me and My Needs, which was not picked up by the network after its pilot episode.
 Herman starred in the short-lived Fox sketch comedy series House of Buggin' before appearing on Mad TV, while Jones had written for the Fox series Roc.
-Jones, Callen, and Lange all left the show after its second season, and Lange later became well known in the media for his struggles with drug addiction.
+Jones, Callen, and Lange all left the show after its second season.